 Even as I plan for an early-exit from the workplace in early 2016, I continue to work hard to deliver results for the company.
 While I haven’t shared my plans with my boss at MegaCorp yet (Happy April Fools Day 2016!), I have tried to show as much commitment to the company as I always have.
 I want to go out knowing I did things the “right” way every day – completely on the up & up.
 My team delivered a very good year for MegaCorp in 2015.

 Recently however, my employment at MegaCorp has gotten into a bit of an awkward knot.
 First, the company spent most of the year 2015 slashing budgets.
-Then we layed off about 1,500 workers (I used a small trick to keep my own team safe).
+Then we laid off about 1,500 workers (I used a small organizational trick to keep my own team safe).
 Now we are executing a department reorganization which will greatly increase the scope of my job and team.

 More than 20 people from my team will go to another group in the company while at the same time, about 40 new folks will come to my team.
 It’s a much bigger role for me and my team’s mission will be a top priority for our SVP.